tpham2580/project-1-flixster/README.md

 ### Notes

-The hardest part was understanding getting everything to work together and actually understanding what each part was doing.
+The hardest part was getting everything to work together and actually understanding what each part was doing.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing